-IP DISCO Diversity Inclusion for Social Cohesion
+Diversity Inclusion for Social Cohesion (DISCO)

-Activities include innovative contributions from experts who will facilitate group work and lead discussions.
-There will be interactive visits to communities and organizations dealing with inclusive citizenship, diversity issues and social cohesion.
+Students and Professors lived, worked and studied together to experience the limits and challenges of tolerance or respect, exclusion or inclusion, dialogue or division.
+Activities included innovative contributions from experts who will facilitate group work and lead discussions.
+There were interactive visits to communities and organizations dealing with inclusive citizenship, diversity issues and social cohesion.

 Inclusive European citizenship is a theme gaining critical importance when it comes to issues of conflict and cooperation among diverse communities in Europe today.
 NGOs and state institutions work with universities to support professionals in handling contentious diversity issues and cultural differences.